Our Favorite 100 Grocery Store Backpacking Foods

 • Energy/protein bars

-• Energy gels, chews, or waffles
+• Energy gels, chews, or stroopwafels

 What if I can’t find what I am looking for at the store?

-Do you like these backpacking food ideas, but aren’t sure how to put everything together?
+Do you like these backpacking food ideas but aren’t sure how to put everything together?

-Backcountry Foodie is your go-to resource for more than 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
+Backcountry Foodie is your go-to resource for over 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
 The meal planner even creates itemized shopping lists for you!
 Meal prep has never been easier.
-Take a look at our membership options here.

-Backcountry Foodie Recipe Grid and Meal Planner
+Backcountry Foodie Blog Banner Image - Meal Planner

 DISCLOSURE: Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
-This adds no cost to our readers and helps us keep our site up and running.
+This adds no cost to our readers and helps us keep our site running.
 Our reputation is our most important asset, so we only include links for products we use ourselves.

 Did you find this post helpful?